Chapter 11

 which gives

-We have the following equalities all taken modulo
+We have the following equalities all taken modulo p

 Exercise 11.4-1

 Use VisuAlgo and select linear probing in the top menu bar.
-Choose the option in the left sidebar to create an empty hash table with slots and elements and press Go.
+Choose the option in the left sidebar to create an empty hash table with m=11 slots and n=0 elements and press Go.
 Afterward, select the command to insert elements 10,22,31,4,15,28,17,88,59 and press Go.

 Exercise 11.4-2